Broader stock market rises, but GameStop and AMC crumble

 “I hope the markets are moving away from some of the issues it dealt with last week and focusing on more of the true fundamentals,” Cronk said.

-Uber rose 7% after the company said it would buy liquor delivery service Drizly for $1.1 billion in cash and stock.
+Uber rose 7.2% after the company said it would buy liquor delivery service Drizly for $1.1 billion in cash and stock.
+Solid earnings reports helped lift shares for several companies.
+Lab equipment maker Waters rose 7.6% after easily beating analysts' fourth-quarter profit and revenue forecasts.
+Exxon rose 1.8% and Marathon Petroleum rose 3.6%.

 Investors continue to focus on Washington.
 President Biden invited 10 moderate Republicans to the White House to discuss his proposed $1.9 trillion economic aid plan.
 Republicans earlier countered with an offer of $600 billion, or less than one-third of Biden's proposed amount.